-4 Qualities of People With Autism That Could Benefit Your Business
+4 Qualities of People With Autism That Could Benefit Your Business If you're seeking employees with intense focus and attention to detail, consider a candidate with autism.

 The Israeli Defense Force's Satellite Intelligence Unit 9900 assigns autistic soldiers to monitor electronic combat maps for even the minutest changes.
 Their rare ability to focus for hours on end provides better results than non-autistic soldiers.